 ICEF's financial turmoil began in 2007 but fully manifested by the fall of 2010, when the entire organization failed financially as it faced a severe cash flow shortage and overwhelming debt.
 As has been widely publicized, the financial turmoil was largely due to issues of over-spending, rapid expansion and lack of cost-controls all coinciding with state funding cuts in public education.
-In October 2010, in close collaboration with LAUSD, ICEF's Board voted to make significant changes to the leadership of the organization, including the removal of ICEF's founder and CEO.
-Over the next several months, a new leadership team was brought in and Board Chair former LA Mayor Richard Riordan worked to keep ICEF afloat.
+In October 2010, ICEF's Board, in close collaboration with LAUSD, voted to make significant changes to the leadership of the organization including the removal of ICEF's founder and CEO.
+Over the next several months, a new leadership team was acquired as then-Board Chair former LA Mayor Richard Riordan worked to keep ICEF afloat.
 Thanks most significantly to the financial support of several philanthropists, ICEF kept the doors open through the year.
-However, by spring 2011, it was evident that more serious restructuring and new leadership was required to save ICEF on a long-term basis.
+However, by spring 2011, it was evident that more serious restructuring and new leadership was required to save ICEF for the long-term.

 In June 2011, Parker Hudnut, the then-Executive Director of LAUSD's Charter Schools and Innovation Division, agreed to assume leadership of ICEF.
 Significant restructuring of the organization followed, including the positive changes noted above and the addition of several new key staff leaders.
-The 11-12 fiscal year was the first year since 2006 that ICEF had a positive operating income, meaning non-philanthropic revenues were greater than expenses.
-For VPPA in particular, recent surpluses have enabled the school to increase staffing such as adding Assistant Principals and Instructional Specialist, as well as additional student and family support services such as critical on-site counseling support.
+The 2011-12 fiscal year was the first year since 2006 that ICEF had a positive operating income, meaning non-philanthropic revenues were greater than expenses.
+For IILA in particular, recent surpluses have allowed cultural growth through the addition of a full-time counselor to provide social-emotional counseling.

-SCHOOL LEADER AND TEACHER TURNOVER
+TEACHER TURNOVER

-The fall 2010 financial crisis included reports throughout the media - as well as person-to-person rumors - that ICEF would not be able to make payroll, would be forced to close some or all of its schools, would merge with other organizations, and/or would lay-off significant percentages of teachers and staff.
+ICEF's fall 2010 financial crisis gave rise to media reports- as well as person-to-person rumors -- that ICEF would not be able to reconcile payroll, would be forced to close some or all of its schools, would merge with other organizations, and/or would lay-off significant percentages of teachers and staff.
 These reports put an understandable strain on the staff, and between the fall of 2010 and the fall of 2011, ICEF experienced as much as an 80% staff turnover across the network.
 Recruiting new teachers presented significant challenges as well due to a perceived lack of organizational stability.
-These issues have had ripple effects for years.
+These issues have created ripple effects for years.